andreasbock/enkf_landmarks/README.md

 # Todo

  - Make it work for curves or images.
- - Clean up numpy usage
+ - Clean up `numpy` usage.
- - Use pathlib everywhere, what a mess this is.
+ - Use `pathlib` everywhere, what a mess this is.
 Honestly mate.